BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Create a container

 This section is recommended but not required.
-It helps with security by isolating the BitBurrow hub from other applications running on the same server, provides a firewall from the internet, and allows the hub to run processes as root without actually being root.
+A container helps with security by isolating BitBurrow hub from other applications running on the same server, provides a firewall from the internet, and allows the hub to run processes as root without actually being root.
+Additionally, to simplify the installation process below, you can run Ubuntu inside the container even if the host uses another Linux flavor.

 1. Install LXD: `sudo snap install lxd`
 1. Initialize LXD: `lxd init` and answer the prompts (accept the default where you are unsure)